-Ultimate Coffee Machine Buying Guide UK 2018
+Ultimate Coffee Machine UK Buying Guide

 Here at "The Perfect Grind" we hope that we can make your choice a great deal simpler.
-So let's get started and we can quickly get you to the best choice for your own needs and preferences.
+So let's get started and we can quickly get you to the best choice of machine for your own needs and preferences.

 Different people living in the UK will like and prefer different tastes of coffee and that means having different requirements.
 You could simply be a casual coffee drinker, who likes the odd cup of coffee.

 At the other extreme, you could be a true coffee lover, who wants to try every type of coffee drink that is available.

 In this buying guide we look at the coffee maker options available, explain the prices, explain the features and hopefully make sense of all the coffee machines that are currently available on the UK marketplace.